amit-timalsina/Goodleaf/README.md

 `put-your-code-here`

 ## Features
-Features of Goodleaf
+Features of Goodleaf.
-* Desease Detection
+* Desease Detection.
-* Gives Solutions and Remidies
+* Gives Solutions and Remidies.
-* Helpfull and active community
+* Helpfull and active community.
+* Promotion variation in agricultural sector through learnings of different ways of agriculture.
+* The inexperienced and new farmers can get  a lot of consultings from the experienced ones.

 ## Status
 Project is: _in progress_